U.S. Ski Team racer Alice McKennis: Unbroken and undeterred

 But sometimes the path to success is not a straight line.

-Just two months after reaching the top stratosphere of the sport, she came crashing down while coaching youth skiers at the American Downhillers camp at Mammoth Mountain, California.
+Just two months after reaching the top stratosphere of the sport, she came crashing down while coaching youth skiers at the American Downhiller camp at Mammoth Mountain, California.

 She had suffered a transverse fracture of both her tibia and fibula — the two long bones in the lower leg.